muratk5n/thirdwave/en/README.md

 ---

-Bcz they are both Argentinian?
-Hah.
-Good question.
+Hah they are both Argentinian, good question.

 I'd say Messi comes out on top.
 Maradona was great but he was also a "flash in the pan" in many ways, he'd shine one game, than nothing for